Characteristics of the Swedish language in AX Semantics

 (the 9th day)

-For Swedish, both cardinal and ordinal numerals are written out until 12, otherwise (above 12) the output is in digit form.
+For Swedish, both cardinal and ordinal numerals are written out until 12 on the platform, otherwise (above 12) the output is in digit form.
 Take cardinal numerals for example:

 The AX NLG platform supports the following determiners for Swedish: definite, indefinite, demonstrative, relative, and possessive.